carlos-afonso/measles/index.md

 ## Notes

-This webpage is for information purposes only, it is **not** for medical advice.
+__PyData NYC 2019 tutorial:__ I presented part of this project as a tutorial entitled _"Visualizing the 2019 Measles Outbreak in NYC (with Python)"_ at the [PyData NYC 2019 conference](https://pydata.org/nyc2019){:target="&#95;blank" rel="noopener"}.
+Links to all tutorial materials are available in the GitHub repository's [README.md page](https://github.com/carlos-afonso/measles/blob/master/README.md).

 This webpage is a work in progress:
 * The current visualizations will be updated whenever the corresponding data sources are updated.
 * Additional locations / visualizations will be added soon.

+This webpage is for information purposes only, it is **not** for medical advice.

 <!---
 Each of the visualizations above was created using a corresponding Python/Jupyter notebook.
 These notebooks are available as .ipynb (on GitHub) and as static HTML pages (for easier/faster viewing):